kamailio/kamailio-wiki/tutorials/faq/main.md

 branch_route to do the operations if you need different From header for outgoing branches.

-???
-How to remove a single header field when a header appears multiple times?
+### How to remove a single header field when a header appears multiple times?

-!!!
-SIP allows that certain header fields may appear multiple times in a SIP message.
+:page_with_curl: SIP allows that certain header fields may appear multiple times in a SIP message.
 This header fields (e.g. Via, Route, Record-Route, Contact) may be written either on a single line (with comma separated) or on multiple lines (see [RFC 3261 section